freesewing/freesewing/markdown/dev/reference/plugins/annotations/en.md

 ## Notes

-This plugin is part of [core-plugins](/reference/plugins/core), so there is no need to load it manually unless you wish to forego loading of core plugins yet still want to load this plugin.
+This plugin is part of the [core-plugins bundle](/reference/plugins/core), so there is no need to install or import it manually unless you wish to forego loading of core plugins yet still want to load this plugin.